-In addition to detailing the problem identification process utilized to identify the priority areas and accompanying goals for the coming year, the Highway Safety Plan includes an organizational overview of the Office of Highway Safety, the FY 2012 Paid Media Plan, and a description of the process undertaken to select projects for FY 2012.
-Lastly, per NHTSA guidelines, the FY 2012 Highway Safety Plan also outlines the performance measures and performance goals for the eleven core outcome and behavior measures as identified by NHTSA in 2008.
+In addition to detailing the problem identification process utilized to identify the priority areas and accompanying goals for the coming year, the Highway Safety Plan includes an organizational overview of the Office of Highway Safety, the FY 2013 Paid Media Plan, and a description of the process undertaken to select projects for FY 2013.
+Lastly, per NHTSA guidelines, the FY 2013 Highway Safety Plan also outlines the performance measures and performance goals for the eleven core outcome and behavior measures as identified by NHTSA in 2008.

-Along with our partners, the Office of Highway Safety will be implementing the following initiatives in order to impact motor vehicle crashes on Delaware roadways in FY 2012:
+Along with our partners, the Office of Highway Safety will be implementing the following initiatives in order to impact motor vehicle crashes on Delaware roadways in FY 2013:

-- Various enforcement and awareness mobilizations, including the following: - Checkpoint Strikeforce (regional DUI checkpoint initiative) and the national DUI crackdown efforts in late summer and during the holiday season - Click it or Ticket seat belt enforcement mobilization in February and May 2012 - Safe Family Holiday comprehensive enforcement mobilization in November and December 2011 - Respect the Sign aggressive driving enforcement mobilization (six waves of enforcement throughout the year) - Share the Road motorcycle safety enforcement mobilization (six waves of enforcement from March through September 2012) - Walk Smart pedestrian safety enforcement mobilization (including an additional initiative with Newark Police Department where the University of Delaware is located) - Coordination of tween seat belt use initiatives aimed at increasing seat belt use among 9-13 year old children - Development of teen driving initiatives, including Parent Orientation Programs that outline GDL requirements for parents and their children taking driver's education - Implementation of the Section 408 Strategic Plan, including use of DelDOT's Crash Analysis Reporting System (CARS) to increase problem identification capabilities, continued implementation of E-crash's quality assurance/quality control project, implementation of the Office of EMS' DIMES project to collect pre-hospital injury data - Implementation of pedestrian safety outreach and public awareness campaign in summer 2012 - Development of initiatives to improve motorcycle safety - Coordination of DUI Evaluations, Education, and Treatment programs - Partnering with the Division of Motor Vehicles to increase awareness of Older Driver issues - Implementation of awareness campaigns aimed at reducing distracted driving, highlighting the state's hand-held cell phone and texting ban - Coordination of traffic safety programming initiatives with the corporate community - Incorporation of Hispanic outreach materials into key programming initiatives - Distribution of FY 2012 awareness evaluations via the Division of Motor Vehicles - Coordination of the Strategic Highway Safety Plan (SHSP) initiatives with DelDOT and Delaware State Police
+• Various enforcement and awareness mobilizations, including the following:

+- Checkpoint Strikeforce (regional DUI checkpoint initiative) and the national DUI crackdown efforts in late summer and during the holiday season - Seat belt enforcement mobilization in October 2012, March 2013, May 2013, and June-August 2013 - Safe Family Holiday comprehensive enforcement mobilization in November and December 2012 - Distracted Driving enforcement mobilizations, aimed at cell phone violations, in November 2012, April 2013, and June 2013 - Respect the Sign aggressive driving enforcement mobilization (seven waves of enforcement throughout the year) - Share the Road motorcycle safety enforcement mobilization (six waves of enforcement from March through September 2013) - Coordination of tween seat belt use initiatives aimed at increasing seat belt use among 9-13 year old children - Development of teen driving initiatives, including Parent Orientation Programs that outline GDL requirements for parents and their children taking driver's education - Implementation of the Section 408 Strategic Plan, including use of DelDOT's Crash Analysis Reporting System (CARS) to increase problem identification capabilities and continued implementation of E-crash's quality assurance/quality control project - Implementation of a pedestrian safety outreach and public awareness campaign in summer 2013 - Development of initiatives to improve motorcycle safety - Contract supervision of DUI Evaluation, Education, and Treatment programs - Partnering with the Division of Motor Vehicles to increase awareness of Older Driver issues - Implementation of awareness campaigns aimed at reducing distracted driving, highlighting the state's hand-held cell phone and texting ban - Coordination of traffic safety programming initiatives with the corporate community - Incorporation of Hispanic outreach materials into key programming initiatives - Distribution of FY 2013 awareness evaluations via the Division of Motor Vehicles - Coordination of the Strategic Highway Safety Plan (SHSP) initiatives with DelDOT and Delaware State Police